Molluscum contagiosum facts

 - A viral infection of the skin causes molluscum contagiosum, a mild skin disease.

 - Risk factors include direct and indirect contact with an infected person's skin.

-- Symptoms include painless pinkish raised nodules or bumps on the skin.
+- Symptoms and signs include painless pinkish raised nodules or bumps on the skin.

 - A doctor's physical exam presumptively diagnoses most molluscum contagiosum infections; tissue biopsy offers a definitive diagnosis.

 - Molluscum contagiosum often requires no treatment as nodules resolve in about six to 12 months; however, cryotherapy (freezing), curettage (cutting out the lesions), laser therapy, or chemical treatments also may treat the nodules.

 - There are many home treatments available, but people should check with their doctor before using these treatments.